-The Division of Gastroenterology, Hepatology and Nutrition is part of the #1-ranked children's hospital in the country (U.S. News & World Report).
+The Division of Gastroenterology, Hepatology and Nutrition is part of one of the best children's hospitals in the country (U.S. News & World Report).
 Our team of highly specialized doctors works alongside an equally dedicated team of clinicians, including extraordinary nurses and advanced care providers, to deliver the highest level of quality pediatric care to our patients.

 Dedicated to innovation in pediatric care